 You may borrow 5 music CDs per day.
 They are due in 3 weeks.

 You may borrow 5 DVDs per day up to a total of 10 checked out at one time.
 DVDs are due in 7 days.

 All library materials may be renewed twice, unless someone is waiting for them.
 Materials may be renewed online anytime before they are due.
 You may also renew by phone or in person when the library is open.

 Lost cards may be replaced for $1.00 at the Library during regular hours.
 Please bring identifying information with you.

 Who can get a library card?
 (Residency requirements)

 Individuals owning property in or living within the limits of the City of Walla Walla are eligible for a free library card.

 Individuals living outside the limits of the City of Walla Walla need to purchase a library card to use the Walla Walla Public Library.
-Those who live within Walla Walla County but not in the cities of Walla Walla, College Place, or Waitsburg are members of the Walla Walla Rural Library District (WWRLD), which will reimburse the $68 cost up to their budgeted amount through the end of 2020.
+Those who live within Walla Walla County, but not in the cities of Walla Walla or Waitsburg, are members of the Walla Walla Rural Library District (WWRLD), which will reimburse the $68 cost up to their budgeted amount through the end of 2020.
 This now includes residents of College Place.

-Those who reside outside Walla Walla County or within the city limits of Waitsburg or College Place are not part of the WWRLD and will not be eligible for the $68 reimbursement.
+Those who reside outside Walla Walla County or within the city limits of Waitsburg are not part of the WWRLD and will not be eligible for the $68 reimbursement.